 - women and their children experiencing family violence;

 - those who have lost their jobs; and

-- working men and women who work hard but earn less than the “living wages” they deserve.
+- workers who work hard but earn less than a living wage.